Oke Ora

-Oke Ora (Yoruba: Òkè Ọ̀rà) is an ancient community and archaeological site situated on a hill about 8 km east of Ufẹ̀ (Ilé-Ifẹ̀), in between the city and the small village of Itagunmodi.
-Two important characters in the early history of Yorubaland; Oranife (Oramfe) and Oduduwa came from Oke Ora.
+Oke Ora (Yoruba: Òkè Ọ̀rà) is an ancient community and archaeological site situated on a hill about 8 km east of Ifẹ̀ (Ilé-Ifẹ̀), in between the city and the small village of Itagunmodi.
+Two important characters in the early history of Yorubaland; Oramfe and Oduduwa came from Oke Ora.
 Several stories and legends of the Yoruba people surround the site.
 In the Yoruba creation legend, it was the first mound of earth formed from the soil in a snail shell and from which Ife, the first settlement was built.
-Today, it continues to play an important role in certain religious rites of the Ife people, most significantly, in the coronation rituals of the Ọwọni (Ooni), king of Ifẹ̀.
+Today, it continues to play an important role in certain religious rites of the Ife people, most significantly, in the coronation rituals of the Ọọni (Ọwọni CY, Ọghọnẹ SEY), Ọba of Ifẹ̀.

 Name

 The name Oke Ora owes its etymology to two separate words; Òkè and Ọ̀ra.
 In the Yoruba language, Òkè means a mountain or hill, while Ọ̀ra is a deity, who is one of the highest ranking in Ife, and said to be an avatar of Orishala.
+He is the central Yorubaland deity of thunder, storms, lightening and fire who empowers rulers and promotes the well being of kingdoms through fertility and increase.